circlefin/stablecoin-evm/doc/upgrade.md

 ### Upgrading if *ONLY* New Logic Added
 1) Use the centre-token-client to prepare an upgradeTo transaction from the adminAccount parameterized with the address of the new upgraded token (see token-client instructions).
 2) Broadcast the transaction
-3) Call getImplementation on the proxy (a read call, no signed tx required) and ensure it matches the address of the upgraded token.
+3) Check that the implementation field of the proxy matches the address of the upgraded token by calling web3.eth.getStorageAt(proxy.address, implSlot), where implSlot is defined in the contract as a hardcoded field.
+As of CENTRE Fiat Token v1.0.0 that slot is 0x10d6a54a4754c8869d6886b5f5d7fbfa5b4522237ea5c60d11bc4e7a1ff9390b.
+Alternatively, getImplementation may be called on the proxy with the adminAccount.
 4) If the address in 3) does not match, it is likely a wrong address was used.
 Repeat the process from step 1).

 ### Upgrading if New Fields (and possibly new Logic) Added
 1) Use the centre-token-client to prepare an upgradeToAndCall transaction from the adminAccount parameterized with the address of the new upgraded token and an internal call to invoke initV[X] with the new data fields. (see token-client instructions).
 2) Broadcast the transaction
-3) Call getImplementation on the proxy (a read call, no signed tx required) and ensure it matches the address of the upgraded token.
+3) Check that the implementation field of the proxy matches the address of the upgraded token by calling web3.eth.getStorageAt(proxy.address, implSlot), where implSlot is defined in the contract as a hardcoded field.
+As of CENTRE Fiat Token v1.0.0 that slot is 0x10d6a54a4754c8869d6886b5f5d7fbfa5b4522237ea5c60d11bc4e7a1ff9390b.
+Alternatively, getImplementation may be called on the proxy with the admin account.
 4) If the address in 3) does not match, it is likely a wrong address was used.
 Repeat the process from step 1).
 5) Verify that the new fields were set correctly as done in *Deployment Instructions* [verification](deployment.md)
 6) If verification fails, restart the process from step 1)